fuzaro/rundeck/README.md

 rundeck
 ==============

-This repository contains the source for the [Rundeck](http://rundeck.org/) [docker](https://docker.io) image.
+This repository contains the source for the [Rundeck](http://rundeck.org/) [docker](https://docker.io) image thanks to Jordan jjethwa/rundeck.

 # Image details

 1. Based on debian:stretch
-1. Supervisor, MariaDB, and rundeck
+1. Rundeck®
 1. It can take anywhere from 30 seconds to a few minutes for Rundeck to start depending on the available resources for the container (and host VM).
 1. No SSH.
 Use docker exec or [nsenter](https://github.com/jpetazzo/nsenter)
 1. If RUNDECK_PASSWORD is not supplied, it will be randomly generated and shown via stdout.